-If with your own dataset you have not such results, you should think about how you divided your dataset in training and test.
+If with your own dataset you do not have such results, you should think about how you divided your dataset in training and test.
 May be there is something to fix.
-Again, caret package may help.
+Again, caret package may [help](http://topepo.github.io/caret/data-splitting. html).